-Jersey takes a step closer to modern mental capacity law13 Aug 2018
+Jersey takes a step closer to modern mental capacity law04 Oct 2018

 The new Law has been developed to take into account modern standards in clinical practice, as well as current legislation and case law in both Jersey and England.
 It aims to prioritise the autonomy and best interests of vulnerable members of society in decision making on their behalf.

-The new Law will enable Jersey residents to put in place legally binding arrangements for the future of their finances and welfare should they become unable to handle decision making for themselves.
+The new Law enables Jersey residents to put in place legally binding arrangements for the future of their finances and welfare should they become unable to handle decision making for themselves.
 Emotionally difficult as it may be to envisage, and plan for, a time of diminished capacity, putting such arrangements in place can ensure that a person's wishes are respected and ease the burden of responsibility on their loved ones, in a similar way to making a will or considering arrangements for one's death.
-The new Law will provide clarity and peace of mind in such circumstances.
+The new Law provides clarity and peace of mind in such circumstances.

 The highlights of the new Law are as follows:

-Currently, when a Jersey resident loses capacity to deal with their own financial affairs, the Royal Court appoints a Curator to act on their behalf.
+Previously, when a Jersey resident lost capacity to deal with their own financial affairs, the Royal Court appointed a Curator to act on their behalf.
 Curatorship, a customary law office, was last refreshed by the legislature forty eight years ago when the regime was codified in part by the Mental Health (Jersey) Law 1969.
-Curators must account to the Judicial Greffe each year for all income and outgoings and must ask permission of the Court to spend more than £2,000 per year (or 10% of income) on items such as holidays or furniture.
+Curators needed to account to the Judicial Greffe each year for all income and outgoings and needed to ask permission of the Court to spend more than £2,000 per year (or 10% of income) on items such as holidays or furniture.
 This can be particularly onerous and intrusive for spouses of individuals lacking capacity.

 Lasting Powers of Attorney

-For the first time, a Jersey resident will be able to plan for the risk of future mental incapacity by granting Lasting Powers of Attorney ('LPA') for health and welfare and also property and financial affairs.
-Jersey currently has no enduring or lasting powers of attorney.
-A new regime for Lasting Powers will empower Jersey residents to plan ahead and afford flexibility to prescribe how they would wish for their affairs to be organised should they become unable to act for themselves.
+For the first time, a Jersey resident is able to plan for the risk of future mental incapacity by granting Lasting Powers of Attorney ('LPA') for health and welfare and also property and financial affairs.
+Jersey previously had no enduring or lasting powers of attorney.
+The new regime for Lasting Powers empowers Jersey residents to plan ahead and afford flexibility to prescribe how they would wish for their affairs to be organised should they become unable to act for themselves.

 The States Assembly expressed the intention that all Jersey residents would create LPAs and that the Jersey version of the instruments would be much simpler than their UK counterpart to enable them to be created without the assistance of a lawyer.
 However, whilst simplification is to be welcomed, it must not be at the cost of protecting against abuses of LPAs.
 The use of lawyers in the creation of LPAs is an additional safeguard against the risk of abuse.